Nkhula A Hydroelectric Power Station: Overview

 Nkhula A was the first major hydroelectric power station built in Malawi.
 The power station was built in two phases, with the first phase completed in 1966.
 The second phase involved major overhaul of the power plant and expansion of capacity from 24 megawatts to 36 megawatts.
-This upgrade is expected to conclude in July 2018.
+This upgrade was expected to conclude in July 2018.
 The new turbines are expected to serve for the next 25 years.